 Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

-In yesterday’s Autumn Statement, Chancellor Jeremy Hunt confirmed the government will merge SME R&D Tax Relief for profitable and non-R&D intensive unprofitable businesses and the Research and Development Expenditure Credit (RDEC) into a single scheme.
+In yesterday’s Autumn Statement, Chancellor Jeremy Hunt confirmed the government will combine SME R&D Tax Relief and the R&D expenditure credit (RDEC) into a single merged scheme, known as the new RDEC scheme.

 R&D Tax Relief merger

-The government is pressing ahead with plans to combine RDEC and SME R&D Tax Relief for profitable and unprofitable, non-R&D-intensive businesses into a single regime servicing most claimants.
-The merger will broadly follow proposals originally published in July 2023.
+The government is pressing ahead with plans published in July 2023 to combine RDEC and SME R&D Tax Relief for profitable and unprofitable, non-R&D-intensive businesses into a single regime that will serve most businesses claiming R&D Tax Relief.

 How this affects your relief